Is this topic for you?

 How is it treated?

 Postpartum depression is treated with counseling and antidepressant medicines.
 Women with milder depression may be able to get better with counseling alone.
-But many women need counseling and medicine.
-Some antidepressants are thought to be safe for women who breast-feed.
+But many women need both.
+Moms can still breast-feed their babies while taking certain antidepressants.

 Try not to feel bad about yourself for having this illness.
 It doesn't mean you're a bad mother.
 Many women have postpartum depression.
 It may take time, but you can get better with treatment.